-This is part of a series of posts on the importance of school playgrounds and how to put research into action when designing a play space for students.
+This is part of a series of posts on the importance of school playgrounds and how to design a play space for students.
 Request information about Play On!, the standards-based curriculum for active school playgrounds.

 Observe children at a playground and you will see them gravitate to climbing activities.
 Climbing is a natural part of childhood development and it’s one of those activities that “just happens” without the need for outside direction.
 In a well-designed play area, climbers are included at varying levels of challenge to provide benefits along a developmental continuum.
 In other words, it’s important to create a space where beginner and advanced climbers alike can develop skills and participate in a variety of climbing activities.

 Climbing supports the development of perceptual-motor skills such as body and spatial awareness, provides opportunities for motor fitness and coordination, and encourages problem solving, memory recall, and visualization:

 - Reaching for rungs above the shoulder requires a child to raise his or her arms, thereby increasing cardiovascular flow.

 - Climbing up ladders or walls builds upper body, grip, and arm strength.

 - Steps and ladders develop leg strength and coordination.